Lyall/P3RFix/README.md

 - Some screen fades/transitions may not span the screen.
 - If you skip intro to the load save menu, then back out, you will softlock the game.
+- If you skip intro to the opening movie, you can not skip it with user input.

 ## Screenshots